MileHacker Logo

 Nearby Destinations

-Suez City (Port Tawfik): Approximately 1.5-2 hours to the south of Ismailia by car or bus.
-Positioned at the southern end of the Suez Canal, Suez City holds historical significance linked to the Canal and a more industrial harbor town atmosphere.
+Suez City (Port Tawfik): Approximately 1.5-2 a few hours south of Ismailia by car or bus.
+Situated at the southern end of the Suez Canal, Suez City holds historical significance linked to the Canal and a more industrial harbor town atmosphere.

 Transportation & Exploration